📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Calculate your margin percentage

-Now that you know the cost price, you can calculate what you need to charge at minimum to be profitable.
-The formula is: Minimum selling price = Cost price / (Desired food cost % / 100)
+Now that you know the cost price, you can determine minimum pricing for profitability.
+Based on real restaurant P&L data, the formula is: Minimum selling price = Cost price / (Desired food cost % / 100)

 Risotto cost price: €2.65